 Jane Goodall . . .
 (1934 – ), British-born primatologist, ethologist, and anthropologist.
-She initially went to Africa to study chimpanzees without a degree in science or any college degree for that matter (source: "Being Jane Goodall," National Geographic, October 2010.
+She initially went to Africa to study chimpanzees without a degree in science or any college degree (source: "Being Jane Goodall," National Geographic, October 2010.
 Quote: "In 1960 a spirited animal lover with no scientific training set up camp in Tanganyika’s Gombe Stream Game Reserve to observe chimpanzees.
 Today Jane Goodall’s name is synonymous with the protection of a beloved species.").
 In a 2010 American TV interview, the interviewer reiterated her initial lack of formal scientific training and Goodall additionally commented: "I was not taken seriously by many of the scientists.
 I was known as a Geographic cover girl" (source: 60 Minutes, U.S., 2010).
 Due to her breakthrough discoveries, and still without a college degree, she returned to Great Britain and was accepted into an advanced PhD program at Newnham College in England and received a degree in ethology in 1965 and then continued her research.

 Neither did the three most famous tech billionaires (pictured below) before founding their companies that would go on to change the world.
 If a detractor tries to use the "no scientific papers published" tactic in an attempt to discredit you, mention this tweet in your defense.

 |This comprehensive list was researched and complied by author James A. Conrad, with help from some of the earlier research efforts noted above, and first published on this web page.
 If you see this much longer list copied elsewhere, this is likely the source from where it originated, if no credit is given.|